-The directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.
+The directors are responsible for preparing the Annual report and the financial statements in accordance with applicable law and regulation.

 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have prepared the financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+Under that law the directors have prepared the financial statements in accordance with UK-adopted international accounting standards.